djpereira/recipes/meat/lamb.md

 Cook until internal tempeture reaches 135-140°.

-Let it rest for 10 minutes.
+Let it rest for 10 minutes and pull out of the net.